luciasalar/predicting_depression_symptoms/project_design.md

 ### Contribution
 1. By looking at whether social media mood predicts depression symptoms, we gain insights on whether it's possible to build a ML model that is more algin with clinical theories.
 2. Existing literature use sentiment score within a specific period of time as feature, therefore, the temporal element is not included in the model prediction.
 Here we construct temporal mood features and we explore using transitions of mood as features.

+*Maria's note: I think that 2 is your main contribution.*

 ### Limitation
 social media mood is different from real life mood